rodrigors3012/dota-teams/README.md

 This is a simple Angular application that displays data for professional [Dota 2](http://dota2.com/) teams from the [OpenDota API](https://docs.opendota.com/).

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

 # Current Features

 Will display the player, match, and hero data for the team with the ID entered in the search bar.
 Check [OpenDota](https://www.opendota.com/) for team IDs.